 1774: Lord Dunmore's War begins and ends.
 It would be a precursor to the American Revolutionary War.

-1775: The American Revolution begins with the battles of Lexington and Concord in Massachusetts Bay Colony.
-While this did not directly affect the frontier the war would eventually spread to the west.
+1775: The American Revolution begins with the battles of Lexington and Concord in the Massachusetts Bay Colony.
+While this did not directly affect the frontier, the war would eventually spread to the West.

 1783: Treaty of Paris officially ended the American Revolution.
 England recognized American independence and ceded all lands in the Ohio Country.

-1785: Land Ordinance of 1785 established methods for surveying and dividing land in the Ohio Country.
+1785: The Land Ordinance of 1785 established methods for surveying and dividing land in the Ohio Country.

 1786: Ohio Company of Associates formed in Massachusetts to sell land in what is now southeast Ohio.

 1787: Confederation Congress appointed Arthur St. Clair as the first governor of the Northwest Territory.